global-121/121-platform/services/121-service/README.md

 #### Admin vs Fieldworker

 - Different authorizations for admin or fieldworker are added.
-- In USER /POST you can set role='admin' or role='aidworker'.
+- In USER /POST you can set `role='admin'` or `role='aidworker'`.
-- With 'admin' you have access to all API-calls
+- With `admin` you have access to all API-calls
-- With 'aidworker' you have access only to (most) GET requests
+- With `aidworker` you have access only to (most) GET requests
 - Only the USER /POST call is completely open at the moment, as otherwise you cannot create a first admin-user.
 To improve in the future.
-- NOTE: this admin/aidworker distinction is only working if you're using the Bearer authentication described above.
-If not, then the default-user will be used, which will have admin-rights automatically (even if you haven't specified role='admin' for that user initially).
+- NOTE: this `admin/aidworker` distinction is only working if you're using the Bearer authentication described above.
+If not, then the default-user will be used, which will have admin-rights automatically (even if you haven't specified `role='admin'` for that user initially).

 #### Using other endpoints